 \subsection{Experiment 2: Real-world application}

 The goal of this experiment was to transition from controlled simulations to real-world scenarios.
-We assessed the practical performance of the bandwidth selectors on complex, ``messy'' data, where the true distribution is unknown.
-This experiment was designed to provide statistically powerful comparisons of performance.
+We assessed the practical performance of the bandwidth selectors on complex, ``messy'' data, in which the true distribution was unknown.
+This experiment was designed to provide statistically powerful performance comparisons.

-We used the ``Communities and Crime'' dataset, which is publicly available through the UCI machine learning repository \citet{communities_and_crime_183}.
-These data are naturally bounded in $[0,1]$ which makes them suitable for our purpose.
+We used the ``Communities and Crime'' dataset, which is publicly available through the UCI machine learning repository \citep{communities_and_crime_183}.
+These data are naturally bounded in $[0,1]$, making them suitable for our purpose.
 Specifically, we used three variables. \begin{itemize} \item PctKids2Par (percentage of kids in two-parent households) \item PctPopUnderPov (percentage of population under poverty) \item PctVacantBoarded (percentage of vacant housing that is boarded up) \end{itemize}

 We compared the six aforementioned ``practical methods'' listed in Section \ref{sec:compeatingMethods}.
-The \oracle and methods that directly minimize the ISE are excluded because they assume knowledge of the true density.
+The \oracle and methods that directly minimize the ISE were excluded because they assume knowledge of the true density.

 We performed 10 repetitions of 10-fold cross-validation to compare the methods.
-We then used the Wilcoxon signed-rank test to assess significance, as it is a robust non-parametric test that is well-suited for this comparison.
+We then used the Wilcoxon signed-rank test to assess significance, as it is a robust nonparametric test well-suited for this comparison.